Updated:

 more fascinated with the Detroit Engines and the companies history.
 Little did I know that I would

-end up researching and learning about half a dozen other companies in order to put some of the pieces of this puzzle together.
-Also having to research information on marine engines which at the time
+end up researching and learning about many other companies in order to put some of the pieces of this puzzle together.
+Also

 about these engines and the companies that manufactured them.
 I guess

-about Detroit Engine Works and its related companies.
+years have passed by I have become even more interested in learning about Detroit Engine Works and its related companies.
 On this website you will find original literature

 and photos along with information that I have figured out from reading